- Low Back Pain Relief

 The most common symptom of spondylolisthesis is lower back pain.
 This is often worse after exercise especially with extension of the lumbar spine.
-Other symptoms include tightness of the hamstrings and decreased range of motion of the lower back.
-Some patients can develop pain, numbness, tingling or weakness in the legs due to nerve compression.
+Other symptoms include tightness of the hamstrings, and stiffness and decreased range of motion of the lower back.
+Pain in the legs, thighs, and buttocks may worsen with standing.
+Some patients can develop pain, numbness, tingling, or weakness in the legs due to nerve compression.
 Severe compression of the nerves can cause loss of control of bowel or bladder function, or cauda equina syndrome.

-How is spondylolisthesis diagnosed?
+How do doctors diagnose spondylolisthesis?
 How is the grading determined for spondylolisthesis?

 Usually, it is not possible to see visible signs of spondylolisthesis by examining a patient.
 Patients typically have complaints of pain in the back with intermittent pain to the legs.
 Spondylolisthesis can often cause muscle spasms, or tightness in the hamstrings.

-Spondylolisthesis is easily identified using plain radiographs.
+The diagnosis of spondylolisthesis is easily made using plain radiographs.
 A lateral X-ray (from the side) will show if one of the vertebra has slipped forward compared to the adjacent vertebrae.
 Spondylolisthesis is graded according the percentage of slip of the vertebra compared to the neighboring vertebra.

 - Grade I is a slip of up to 25%.